-There is also the flavored version, although the offer is small, with only two flavors available.
+There is also a flavored version, although the supply is small, with only two flavors available.

-In other words, it is a product equivalent to that of Myprotein, in which the only difference is a slightly higher price, and a small variety of flavors.
+In other words, it is a product equivalent to Myprotein, where the only difference is a slightly higher price and a small variety of flavors.

 In terms of quality, they are similar.

-There is also the Creapure version, where (only) in the 500g format is a good bet.
+There is also the Creapure version, which (only) in 500g format is a good bet.

 Universal with its Creatine supplement is a very pleasant surprise.